Peru-odoo/odoo-community-carpentry/carpentry_mrp_import/readme/DESCRIPTION.rst

 Main features
 =============

 **Products price**
 All product prices are added in supplier info (in top), before adding the products to the MO's components so they have the correct pricing in replenishment order.

-**Substitution products**
+**Substitution references**
-On Product Template form, a substitution product may be defined.
-Field is visible only if *Can be purchased* is `False`.
-This information is used when importing components from external database.
+On Product Template form, alternative references may be listed.
+This is used when importing components from external database.

 **Storable or Consummable products**
 Mostly storable products are expected to be found in an external database.
 Such